-Hypothesis 5: Profitability has a positive effect towards the growth of SMEs and startups in Malaysia marketing, it can result in high profitability where it can help SMEs and start-ups to establish a strong foundation for sustainable growth and success in the Malaysian business landscape.
+Adoption of digital marketing has a great impact on the profitability of SMEs and start-up businesses.
+Profitability is a key driver for the growth of SMEs and start-ups in Malaysia as it empowers these businesses to reinvest, expand, attract investments, retain talent, foster innovation, acquire customers, and build resilience.
+By leveraging the power of digital marketing, it can result in high profitability where it can help SMEs and start-ups to establish a strong foundation for sustainable growth and success in the Malaysian business landscape.
 It is understood through the online survey on how well adoption of digital marketing has influenced on the profitability of the SMEs and start-ups in businesses.
 The respondents agreed that profitability has positive effects on the growth of their businesses.
 Further analysis done on the collected data from the online survey to test the correlations and relationship between the factors.
 The Pearson correlation analysis generated coefficient value of 0.912 which indicate a very strong and positive relationship between profitability and growth of SMEs and start-ups in Malaysia.
 Besides, the standardized coefficient beta shows coefficient of 0.547 and p-value of <0.01 (less than 0.05 alpha level) which shows profitability has a significant and positive impact on the growth of SMEs and start-ups in Malaysia.